kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## I never think of the future.
-It comes soon enough. - Albert Einstein
+    ## If you spend your whole life waiting for the storm, you'll never enjoy the sunshine. - Morris West